Brooks Ravenna 7 Review Facts

 Delivering an effortless forefoot ride through the blending of technology and uniform construction, the outsole of the Brooks Ravenna 7 uses the HPR Plus rubber compound that marathon runners that wear Brooks trainers have come to count on to provide superior traction.
 These factors combined provide runners with flexibility, durability, and responsiveness.

-The midsole unit of this shoe features Brooks’ signature BioMoGo DNA foam cushioning that runners that have become familiar.
+The midsole unit of this shoe features Brooks’ signature BioMoGo DNA foam cushioning those runners that have become familiar.
 Runners found that the updated material delivers a perfectly cushioned and smooth ride throughout long-distance runs while also being excellent for shorter everyday runs.
 The new Midfoot Transition Zone that Brooks has developed provides runners with a quicker step that helps move through heel-to-toe transitions quickly.
 Another new addition to the outsole is the redesigned Forefoot Energy Zone.
-Brooks’ claims this was done to improve overall responsiveness and keep runner’s feet feeling fresh throughout the run, and runners have welcomed the upgrade from the previous model Ravenna 6’s.
+Brooks’ claims this was done to improve overall responsiveness and keep runner’s feet feeling fresh throughout the run and runners have welcomed the upgrade from the previous model Ravenna 6’s.
 To further contrast the new and old, runners felt the changes to the undercarriage chassis of the Ravenna 7, taking note that it was much less rigid in the medial post, which offered support without overdoing it.
 Neutral

 runners also felt a quicker ride in the Ravenna 7 when compared to the 6: its firmness in the forefoot area is solid yet cushioned on the heel.
 Brooks did a great job bringing a newly aggressive feel to the mid while maintaining their signature supportive fit.

 The upper of the Brooks Ravenna 7 uses their new standard of seamless design, which is mostly made of mesh.
 This provides runners with top-notch comfort when they run and experience no skin irritation because nothing is there to rub against the foot.
-This is something that marathon runners consider a must due on a long-distance run.
+This is something that marathon runners consider a must do on a long-distance run.
 Runners also felt that this design is breathable and quite supportive due to well-placed overlays, which are welded onto the upper.
 Many runners have been more than pleased with the upper’s support thanks to its new adjustable midfoot saddle, a premium feature that can make all the difference in the world.

 This saddle works in service of the runner by locking their feet into the shoe and giving them unparalleled security on runs that other running shoes simply can’t deliver.
 Runners have been surprised that the tongue of the upper is plush with cushioning but remained very breathable.
-Brooks’ signature shoelace guidance eyelet towards the top of the tongue ensures that it doesn’t move during long runs, a small detail that its user have come to enjoy from them.
+Brooks’ signature shoelace guidance eyelet towards the top of the tongue ensures that it doesn’t move during long runs, a small detail that its user has come to enjoy from them.
 The upper’s design is further proof that Brooks goes the extra step to provide runners with one less thing to worry about during a run with the Ravenna 7.

 The Brooks Ravenna 7 comes in at 10.7 ounces/303 grams.
 Lightweight materials in its construction, including its full-length BioMoGo Mid Sole cushioning, helps to create an expertly crafted and well thought-out build.
 These shoes keep the bulk out of the design and the high-performance components are still present.
 Runners found these shoes as above-average in weight for their category at slightly over 10 ounces, which reflects how Brooks did not sacrifice a single component when designing these shoes.
 There are times when keeping the weight down on shoes may come with the removal of much-needed cushioning, which for marathon runners may be a deal breaker.
 However, Brooks’ commitment to quality materials allows them to not cut corners in design to save some weight.